Content marketing is one of the latest marketing trends and buzzwords.

 The trouble with content marketing…

 But there are problems with content marketing.
 The first is… so many people are doing it.
 And many are doing it really badly.
 On more cynical days, I define content marketing as simply “filling up the web with rubbish”.
 We’ve all come across examples that would fit that definition!
-These days technology makes everyone a publisher – so it takes thought and effort to stand out.
+These days technology makes everyone a publisher – so you need to put in thought and effort if you’re going to stand out.

-The other problem with content marketing is that it can take up a lot of time, which demands commitment – and good measurement.
+The other problem with content marketing is that it can take up a lot of time, which demands commitment.
 Some smaller businesses simply don’t have the wherewithal to execute and measure it effectively.

-Interestingly, there’s now a growing backlash against content marketing, as marketers start to question more rigorously the extent to which it works.
-This again emphasises the need for clear measurement.
+Some business managers and marketers see the effort going into it and question the extent to which it works.
+This emphasises the need for clear measurement.
 It’s vital not just to count numbers, but conversion rates (even for B2B marketing, where there isn’t necessarily an online sale).
 It’s also important to put those figures in context – is your content really generating traffic and converting visitors any more than other channels?
 Can you prove it’s worth the effort for your business?

 A checklist for worthwhile content marketing